Data-Culpa/openclients/README.md

 Commits the contents of the queue, erases the queue, and returns a validation record.

-Note that only one queue may be operational at a time for a given pipeline name + stage + environment combination.
+Note that only one queue may be operational at a time for a given pipeline name + stage + environment combination; calling `queue_record()` will append to an existing queue.

-We welcome feedback on this feature.

 ### Logging into the Validator UI